-Both Nephrite and Jadeite form under high-pressure and low-temperature metamorphic conditions, although the processes involved in their creation differ.
+Both Nephrite and Jadeite form under high-pressure and low-temperature metamorphic conditions, though their chemical compositions and formation processes differ.

 Nephrite Jade